karthikbhandary2/karthikbhandary2/README.md

 🚀 Cloud & DevOps Engineer with 2+ years of org-level experience
 ☁️ Skilled in AWS, Infrastructure as Code, CI/CD, and Observability
 ⚡ Passionate about automation, cost optimization, and scaling reliable infra
-📍 Currently working on cloud-native platforms, SSO, and DevOps automation
+📍 Currently working on cloud-native platforms, Go, and DevOps automation

 ---